Liblung/Hydra_obsolete/pub/ScreenshotRecreation.md

 Before you finish, type <code>getpos</code> to save your position.
 If you're feeling nice, bundle it with your comparison to make it easier for succeeding users to get back where you were.

 ### To GIF

+Paint.NET: (I've been using this)[https://forums.getpaint.net/topic/118869-gif-animations-and-images-filetype-plugin-gif-agif-latest-v15-2021-11-16/].
+I set the "Delay" to 500 when saving, and set the loops to 0 (why should it stop animating?).
+This maintains the limitation of the 256 color palette, but is still useful.

 I use ezgif.com.
 Put both of the parallel screenshots together and then set the "Delay" to 50.
 Feel free to suggest something better.
 I prefer there be no blending frames between the two screenshots, because it makes it more difficult to spot differences.